biologist79/ESPuino/README.md

 * compile and upload the sketch

 ## Starting Tonuino-ESP32 first time
-After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating white LEDs).
+After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs; white if Wifi enabled and blue if disabled).
 If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available via webbrowser.
 Enter WiFI-credentials + the hostname (Tonuio's name), save them and restart the uC.
 Then reconnect to your "regular" WiFi.
 Now you're ready to go: start learning RFID-tags via GUI.
 To reach the GUI enter the IP stated in the serial console or use the hostname.
 For example if you're using a Fritzbox as router and entered tonuino as hostname in the previous configuration-step, in your webbrowser tonuino.fritz.box should work.
 After doing the rfid-learning, place your RFID-tag next to the RFID-reader and the music (or whatever else you choosed) should start to play.
 While the playlist is generated, fast-rotating LEDs are shown to indicate that Tonuino is busy.
 The more tracks a playlist/directory contains the longer this step takes. <br >
 Please note: hostname can be used to call webgui or FTP-server.
 I tested it with a Fritzbox 7490 and worked fine.
 Make sure you don't use a name that already exists in you local network (LAN).

+## WiFi
+WiFi is mandatory for webgui, FTP and MQTT.
+However, WiFi can be temporarily or permanently disabled.
+There are two ways to do that:
+* Use a special modification-card that can be configured via webgui
+* Press previous + next-button in parallel shortly This toggles the current WiFi-status which means: if it's currently enabled, it will be disabled and vice versa.
+Please note: change is *not effective until the next reboot* but will remain until you change it again.
+Having Wifi enabled is indicated in idle-mode (no playlist active) with four white slow rotating LEDs whereas disabled WiFi is represented by those ones colored blue.
 ## After Tonuino-ESP32 is connected to your WiFi
-After connecting the Tonuino to your WiFi, the 'regular' Webgui is available at the IP assigned by the router.
+After getting Tonuino part of your LAN/WiFi, the 'regular' webgui is available at the IP assigned by your router.
 Using this GUI, you can configure:
 * WiFi
 * Binding between RFID-tag, file/directory/URL and playMode
 * Binding between RFID-tag and a modification-type